docs / integration / agent-setup

 opentraces --json status

-opentraces --json show <trace-id>
+opentraces --json trace get <trace-id>

 opentraces --json config show

-Review And Push By Agent
+Review And Publish By Agent

 A coding agent can drive the normal human workflow: